Ad Code

 Helps Prevent Kidney Stones

 Beer has long been associated with reducing the risk of kidney stone formation.
-Beer contains hops rich in phytochemicals, which benefit kidney health.
-Also, several studies further validate this claim that regular but moderate beer consumption reduces the risk of kidney stone formation by 41%.
+It contains hops rich in phytochemicals, which benefit kidney health.
+Several studies further validate this claim, claiming that regular but moderate beer consumption reduces the risk of kidney stone formation by 41%.

 Helps Fortify the Bones

-Beer contains dietary silicon that is beneficial to our bones.
-The soluble form of dietary silicon, orthosilicic acid (OSA), is a vital substance that aids our bones’ development and growth.
-It also minimizes the risk of developing osteoporosis, which is very common in women at an older age.
+Beer contains dietary silicon, which is beneficial to bones.
+The soluble form of dietary silicon, orthosilicic acid (OSA), is a vital substance that aids bone development and growth.
+It also minimizes the risk of developing osteoporosis, which is very common in older women.

 May Improve Brain Function and Memory